greenelab/deep-review/sections/03_categorize.md

 medical notes [@doi:10.1145/2661829.2661974], ICD and NDC, and claims data [@doi:10.1145/2939672.2939823].
-Methods for neural embeddings learned from electronic health records have at least some ability to predict disease-disease associations [@doi:10.1038/srep32404].
-However, the evaluation did not differentiate between simple predictions (i.e. the same disease in different sites of the body) and non-intutive ones.
+Methods for neural embeddings learned from electronic health records have at least some ability to predict disease-disease associations and implicate genes with a statistical association with a disease [@doi:10.1038/srep32404].
+However, the evaluations performed did not differentiate between simple predictions (i.e. the same disease in different sites of the body) and non-intuitive ones.
 While promising, a lack of rigorous evaluations of the real-world utility of these kinds of features makes current contributions in this area difficult to evaluate.
 To examine the true utility, comparisons need to be performed against leading approaches (i.e.